EvictionLab/eviction-lab-website/content/eviction-tracking/kansas-city-mo.md

 {{% report_intro id="29095" data="/uploads/table.csv" %}}

-Eviction filings in Jackson County, MO (Kansas City) have fallen sharply in the last two months.
+Eviction filings in Jackson County, MO (Kansas City) fell sharply in April 2020.
 Compared to equivalent periods in previous years (2012–2015), eviction filings were down nearly 80% in April and May.
+Filings have increased slightly since then but remain below historical averages.

 More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).

 {{%/ report_intro %}}